garu/App-cpanminus-reporter/README.md

     --quiet (or -q)        As little output as possible (voids -v)

+    --setup                Sets up the CPAN Testers configuration for you

 For more information, please refer to the full documentation at: